Glossary of Terms

 How do I file a notice of appeal?

-The notice of appeal must be filed, by hand delivery, mail, or fax, with the clerk of the district court within the time mentioned above.
+The notice of appeal must be filed, electronically or by hand delivery or mail, with the clerk of the supreme court within the time mentioned above.
+If filed electronically, it should be emailed to email@example.com.

 A notice of appeal or cross-appeal should contain the following information:

-the name of the party or parties taking the appeal; the date of the judgment or order sought to be reviewed; the court, the judge, and the number of the case in the district court; the name of the court to which the appeal is taken.
+the name of the party or parties taking the appeal; the date of the judgment or order sought to be reviewed; the court, the judge, and the number of the case in the district court; the name of the court to which the appeal is taken; and in an appeal from a civil case or a post-conviction relief proceeding, a preliminary statement of issues

 A sample of a Notice of Appeal can be found at this link.